Ubiwhere/urban4cast/README.md

 # Urban4Cast
 ## Forecasting Parking Availability and Traffic Flow
-The project is based on Prophet separated into three main python files: `parking4cast.py`, `parking4cast_bystreet.py` and `trafficflow.py`.
+This project is based on Prophet.
+It is separated into three main python files: `parking4cast.py`, `parking4cast_bystreet.py` and `trafficflow.py`.

 ### Parking Availability